-The MN Lottery offers a number of different interstate games, including Powerball, Mega Millions, Lotto America and Lucky for Life.
+The MN Lottery offers a number of different interstate games, including Powerball, Mega Millions, and Lotto America.
 There are also some great homegrown games you can only play in the great state of Minnesota.

 Play your way with a choice of bet types and wagers - you could win a sweet cash prize of up to $500 in the nightly draw.
 Check out the Daily 3 dedicated page for more information.